neobrando/Perdivire/Use-Case.Report.md

 Add remote origin:To add a new remote repository, use the 'git remote add origin' command in the terminal, inside the directory where your repository is stored.
- 'git remote add origin https://github.com/OWNER/REPOSITORY.git'
+ 'git remote add origin https://github.com/OWNER/REPOSITORY.git' The address after the word origin is according to the repository previously created.

 Add Project Files: Place all the relevant project files within the repository directory on your local machine.
 Use the 'git add <file>' command to stage the files for commit.